zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “Is it near Wichita, Kansas?”
 Kansas is in the midd le part of the United States – the central part of the United States.
 Outis, howev er, says no. “It’s nowhere near Wichita.”
 The expression “nowhere near” means very far from, not close at all.
 He says, “It’s in the heart of a remote part of the  country.”
 If something is “in the heart (heart) of” something, it’s in the middle of or center of something.
 It’s completely surrounded by something.

 If you say, “My house is in the heart of the Mojave  Desert,” you mean that it is in the center or middle part of the desert.
-If you say , “I want to go to New York City and stay in the heart of Manhattan,” you’re saying you want to go and stay right in the middle part of New York City or right where most of the action is in New York City, which is in the borough of Manhattan – t he island which is part of New York City.
+If you say , “I want to go to New York City and stay in the heart of Manhattan,” you’re saying you want to go and stay right in the middle part of New York City or right where most of the action is in New York City, which is in the borough of Manhattan – the island which is part of New York City.

 The word “heart” normally refers to an organ in you r body – the part of your body that pumps or moves blood through the rest of the b ody.
 But here it means more the center, or most important part.
 Outis says that  the town he’s moving to is “in the heart of a remote part of the country.”
 Somethi ng that is “remote” (remote) is far away from cities and towns and where most peopl e live.